kartik-venugopal/aural-player/README.md

 **NOTE - Version 4.0 will only support macOS 11.0 (Big Sur) and newer versions, because of its use of newer AppKit APIs, which are only available in the newer macOS versions.**

+Interested in seeing what's going with the development of v4.0 ?
+Check out [the v4.0 branch](https://github.com/kartik-venugopal/aural-player/tree/v4.0)!

 ------------------------------------------------------

 In addition to v4.0, the following features ***may be*** implemented in the future: